3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w05d04/instructor_notes/css-and-jquery-transition-transform-animate.md

 }
 ```

-Shorthand- allows your code to be shorter and more maintainable, especially if you are using vendor prefixes.
+**Transition Shorthand**- allows your code to be shorter and more maintainable, especially if you are using vendor prefixes.g

 - `transition: <transition-property> <transition-duration> <timing-function> <transition-delay>`
     - Example: `transition: transform 1s ease-in-out;`